-Moving is healthy, productive-and great for "Students deserve the same environments, if only to prepare them for active workplaces.
+Students deserve the same environments, if only to prepare them for active workplaces.
 Why not prepare them for this future with the creation of more active and engaging teaching and learning areas?"

-show that what's commonly called the "sit and get" discussion courses in a typical classroom setting: style of learning couldn't be more wrong.
-In order thirty to 40 chairs with fixed worksurfaces in neat to keep the brain active, the evidence shows clear- rows.
-"You couldn't change the configuration because of the confined space, time and the other classes before and after mine."
+For more than 20 years, Kilbourne taught lecture/ discussion courses in a typical classroom setting: thirty to 40 chairs with fixed worksurfaces in neat rows.
+"You couldn't change the configuration bewrites David A. Sousa, educator and author in his cause of the confined space, time and the other classes before and after mine."

-and sports, he finally had enough of "the stern and imprisoning structure of fixed desks" and secured some grant funding.
+A professor of the history and philosophy of games and sports, he finally had enough of "the stern and imprisoning structure of fixed desks" and secured some grant funding.
 He created playful teaching and learning spaces-activity-permissible classrooms, he calls them-that included exercise stability balls and Steelcase Node® chairs.